 - 4 Section 1-Getting started provides a short introduction to the IFRS Taxonomy.
 It answers general questions, such as what content is included within the IFRS Taxonomy and when the IFRS Taxonomy is updated. - 5 Section 2-IFRS Taxonomy elements describes line items, axes and members and explains how a preparer can use the elements of the IFRS Taxonomy to tag IFRS disclosures. - 6 Section 3-Understanding the accounting meaning of an IFRS Taxonomy element describes the IFRS Taxonomy content a preparer can use to understand the accounting meaning of an element.
-Understanding the accounting meaning helps a preparer select the correct elements when tagging IFRS financial statements. - 7 Section 4-Finding the correct element within the IFRS Taxonomy explains the features a preparer can use to help navigate the IFRS Taxonomy content and find the correct element(s). - 8 Section 5-Reporting negative values for IFRS Taxonomy elements shows preparers how to correctly use a negative or positive sign to report the value of an IFRS Taxonomy element. - 9 Section 6-Tagging specific values using the IFRS Taxonomy explains how a preparer can use IFRS Taxonomy content to report values representing a time band, a range, a cross-reference to another part of an annual report, the location of a disclosure or a current or non-current value. - 10 Section 7-Use of the IFRS Taxonomy by a filing system owner summarises how a filing system owner can use the IFRS Taxonomy and how such use may affect the guidance or explanations in this guide.
-A filing system owner, such as a securities regulator, sets policies for the filing and tagging of electronic financial statements.
+Understanding the accounting meaning helps a preparer select the correct elements when tagging IFRS financial statements. - 7 Section 4-Finding the correct element within the IFRS Taxonomy explains the features a preparer can use to help navigate the IFRS Taxonomy content and find the correct element(s). - 8 Section 5-Reporting negative values for IFRS Taxonomy elements shows preparers how to correctly use a negative or positive sign to report the value of an IFRS Taxonomy element. - 9 Section 6-Tagging specific values using the IFRS Taxonomy explains how a preparer can use IFRS Taxonomy content to report values representing a time band, a range, a cross-reference to another part of an annual report, the location of a disclosure or a current or non-current value. - Section 7-Use of the IFRS Taxonomy by a filing system owner summarises how a filing system owner can use the IFRS Taxonomy and how such use may affect the guidance or explanations in this guide.
+A filing system owner, such as a securities regulator, sets policies for the filing and tagging of electronic financial statements. - Section 8-Communicating entity-specific information using the IFRS Taxonomy explains how a preparer can use the IFRS Taxonomy content to make entity-specific information more easily accessible to users of financial information.